MateuszJanduraUszu/ULP-Compiler/docs/cl_err_wrn.md

 * `E2011`: invalid '@lcid' value

+    Occurs when the value specified in `@lcid` is invalid, i.e., contains non-digits.

     ```
     @lcid: "MY_LCID" // 'MY_LCID' is not a decimal number, E2011 reported
     ```

 * `E2012`: unexpected token 's'

+    Occurs when the token is unexpected in the current context.

     ```
     #msg-id: "msg-value" {} // brackets are unexpected here, E2012 reported
     ```

 * `E2013`: pack 's' has no messages or groups

+    Occurs when the pack has no messages or groups and the error model is set to strict.

     ```
     @language: "Polski"